llm-d-incubation/llm-d-rl/README-llmd.md

 3. The router watches the Kubernetes API for pods matching the selector in that namespace
 4. As pods become Ready or are removed, the router's internal endpoint list updates automatically

-This means scaling vLLM (e.g., `kubectl scale statefulset/vllm-engine --replicas=4`) is picked up immediately — the router sees the new pods via its watch and starts routing to them with no restart or config change needed.
+This means scaling vLLM (e.g., `kubectl scale statefulset/vllm-engine --replicas=4`) is picked up immediately — no restart or config change needed.

 ### vLLM Discovery (Rollout Controller)

 The Rollout Controller has its own independent discovery mechanism for weight sync operations:

-1. A **PodWatcher** (`pkg/discovery`) uses a Kubernetes informer with a label selector (e.g., `llm-d.ai/inference-serving=true`)
+1. A **PodWatcher** (`pkg/discovery`) uses a Kubernetes informer with a label selector
-2. On Add/Update events, it checks if the pod is Ready and has an IP — if so, it fires an `OnReady` callback with the pod's `http://{podIP}:8000` address
+2. On Add/Update events, it checks if the pod is Ready and has an IP — if so, it calls `pool.AddEngine(id, address)`
-3. On Delete or NotReady transitions, it fires `OnGone` to deregister the engine
+3. On Delete or NotReady transitions, it calls `pool.RemoveEngine(id)`
-4. The **PoolManager** (`pkg/lifecycle`) receives these callbacks and maintains the live engine pool, running periodic health checks (every 30s) against each engine
+4. The **EnginePool** (`pkg/pool`) receives these calls and maintains the live engine pool, running periodic health checks (every 15s by default)

-This dual-discovery design means the inference router handles request routing (prefix-cache-aware, load-aware) while the Rollout Controller independently tracks pods for direct weight sync operations.

 ### Scheduling Plugins